 Bruce Bent II career has rested solely with Double Rock.
 His work with Double Rock has helped the company to change the cash management industry into multi-trillion dollar industry.
 Under his guidance, Access Control Advantage, a subsidiary of Double Rock, developed an automated contribution plan loan solution that has help reduce borrowing by plan participants by 25%.

-Mr. Bent is on the board of the Young Presidents’ Organization (responsible for connecting global business leaders worldwide), served on the President Advisory Council of Scenic Hudson (an environmental organization), and a former chairman of Gotham Chapter in Manhattan.
+Bent II is on the board of the Young Presidents’ Organization (responsible for connecting global business leaders worldwide), served on the President Advisory Council of Scenic Hudson (an environmental organization), and a former chairman of Gotham Chapter in Manhattan.

 He received his BS in Philosophy from Northeastern University.